kjeeth04/thread-sync/README.md

 #Compiling in a non UNIX/Linux environment will cause errors

-Demonstrationg of a multi-threaded process that receives and processes information, using mutex and condition variables to limit access to shared memory
+Demonstration of a multi-threaded process that receives and processes information, using mutex and condition variables to limit access to shared memory